The Short Answer

 Zero behavior change

+With AI-powered tools, you still need to manually create tasks, log decisions, and track leads in separate tools.
 With Pulse, the coordination tax drops to near zero.
 Your team just chats.
-Pulse handles the structuring, tracking, and nudging.
+Pulse handles the rest.

 Side-by-Side Comparison